- Whence is defined as from what time or place.

 An example of whence is saying you'll send a person back to where they came from; from when they came.

-Origin: ME whennes (< whenne, when + adv. gen. -s), replacing OE hwanan
+Origin: Middle English whennes (; from whenne, when plush adv. genitive -s), replacing Old English hwanan

 - from what place, source, or cause: I know whence he comes

 - from which place, source, or cause: we went home, whence we departed soon after

 - to the place from which: return whence you came

 - from which fact: there was no reply, whence he inferred that all had gone

 - From where; from what place: Whence came this traveler?